 Veterinary Care is Now Big Business

-Large consolidators are able to utilize economies of scale and a centralized management structure to their advantage in achieving efficiencies that are out of reach for an independent practice.
-Unfortunately, revenue generated by the practice is returned to a home office, which may or may not be located in the United States.
+Large consolidators are able to leverage economies of scale and utilize a centralized management structure to their advantage, thus achieving efficiencies that are out of reach for an independent practice.
+Unfortunately, all revenue generated by the practice is returned to a home office, which may or may not be located in the United States.

 So how do you know if a veterinarian is locally owned and independently operated?